pingcap/tidb-dev-guide/src/contribute-to-tidb/issue-triage.md

 # Issue Triage

-TiDB uses a issue-centric workflow for development.
-Every problem, enhancement and feature starts with a issue.
+TiDB uses an issue-centric workflow for development.
+Every problem, enhancement and feature starts with an issue.
 For bug issues, you need to perform some more triage operations on the issues.

 ## Diagnose issue severity